whitequark/rust-vnc/README.md

 rust-vnc
 ========

-rust-vnc is a library implementing the VNC protocol and the client state machine.
-The crate also provides two binaries:
+_vnc_ is a crate implementing the VNC protocol and the client state machine.
+There are also two crates using it:

-  * A fully functional VNC client based on SDL2;
+  * A fully functional VNC client based on SDL2, _vnc-client_;
-  * A buffering VNC proxy.
+  * A buffering VNC proxy, _vnc-proxy_.

 The VNC client has special hacks to work around the bugs in the VNC serevr used in QEMU (and Xen HVM).